Fallingwater: Interior

 Fallingwater's asymmetrical floor plan was loosely derived from the cruciform plan of the Prairie houses.
 It has a floor area of 5330 ft2, of which 2445 ft2 is composed of outdoor terraces.
+(Note: One source gives a vastly different figure of 9330 ft2 in total area and 4400 ft2 in terrace area.)
 The remaining 2885 ft2 is indoors.
 Including the guest wing and terraces, there is about 8000 ft2 of space.
 The walls, chimney, and piers are made of sandstone from the surrounding area.
 The house's superstructure does not use any steel I-beams, but it does use folded slabs of reinforced concrete for structural support.
 Steel was used for the windows and doors.
 The floors have black-walnut millwork as well as sandstone finishes.
 The terraces' subfloors are made of redwood timbers.

 The house has four bedrooms.
 (Note: Some sources give a conflicting figure of three bedrooms.
 Edgar Jr.'s study occupies what was supposed to be the fourth bedroom.)
 Fallingwater has smaller spaces leading to larger rooms, an example of Wright's compression-and-release principle; one source described the interiors as "spaces of varying sizes and shapes that seem to flow from one to the other".
 The hallways have low ceilings to prevent loitering and to create a cave-like atmosphere.
 There are windows at the ends of the hallways.
 Wright also shrank the bedrooms to encourage occupants to use the terrace.
 Wright, who was tall, designed the house based on the assumption that the average person was his height, so some ceilings are as low as 6 ft 4 in.
 The highest ceilings are 9 ft.
 The three rooms in the chimney—the first-floor kitchen and two bedrooms above—are the only rooms in the house with identical dimensions.
 Although the first story is wheelchair-accessible, the other stories are not, and there is no space for an elevator in the house.

 Interior decorations, including lights with dentils and shields, were intended to contrast with the exterior design.
 Some interior design elements (such as furniture, shelves, and the beam on which the kitchen kettle is hung) are cantilevered, while others (including niches and stairs) incorporate circular arcs.
 The spaces are illuminated by indirect lighting, a novelty for residential buildings at the time of Fallingwater's completion.
 The illumination is primarily composed of fluorescent lights covered by shields, though there are also desktop and tabletop lamps, which are made of bronze with wooden shields.
 Wright placed the house's toilets about 10.5 in above the floor, as he believed that a squatting position was healthier than sitting atop a standard American toilet.
 In addition, he clad the bathrooms with cork tiles, and he ordered industrial-sized shower heads to make visitors feel like they were under a waterfall.